 \section{Abstract}

-Mechanisms of spin decoherence are of significance in developing solid state qubits.
+We discuss a general framework to address spin decoherence resulting from fluctuations in a spin Hamiltonian.
 We performed a systematic study on spin decoherence in the compound K$_6$[V$_{15}$As$_6$O$_{42}$(D$_2$O)] $\cdot$ 8D$_2$O, using high-field Electron Spin Resonance (ESR).
-By analyzing the anisotropy of resonance linewidths as a function of orientation, temperature and field, we study fluctuations in the spin Hamiltonian, and find the spin-orbit term as major decoherence source.
+By analyzing the anisotropy of resonance linewidths as a function of orientation, temperature and field, we find that the spin-orbit term is a major decoherence source.
 The demonstrated mechanism can alter the lifetime of any spin qubit and we discuss how to mitigate it by sample design and field orientation.